drug-design/course/docs/chapters/ligand-based-approaches.md

 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold

-Dopamine has two trans rotameric forms that can be incorporated in different structurally constrained systems.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/rigid-analogs-dopaminergics-609a1d4c'><i class='fa fa-play' aria-hidden='true'></i></button>Dopamine has two trans rotameric forms that can be incorporated in different structurally constrained systems.
 Different biological activities were observed for the following tetralin rigid analogs, they give an indication on the conformations assumed by the flexible dopamine molecule when it binds to different sub-populations of dopamine receptors.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.